-- 1. Combinations and agreements among the players may affect the course of the game a great deal.
-These are determined during the diplomacy period which takes place before each move.
-This period lasts 30 minutes before the first move and 15 minutes before each move thereafter.
+- 1. Conversation, deals and agreements among the players will affect the course of the game a great extent.
+These are arranged during the "Diplomacy Period" which takes place before each move.
+This period lasts 30 minutes before the first turn, and 15 minutes before each turn thereafter.
 These periods may end sooner if all players agree at the time. - 2.
-During diplomacy periods, a player may say anything he wishes.
-Usually, the players go to another room or off to a corner in twos and threes.
-They try to keep the content of their conversations secret.
+During Diplomacy Periods, a player may say anything he wishes.
+Usually, the players go to another room or off to a corner in groups of two or three.
+They may try to keep the content of their conversations secret.
 They may try to overhear the conversations of others.
-The conversations usually consist of bargaining or joint military planning, but they may include such things as exchanging information, denouncing, threatening, spreading rumors, and so forth.
+These conversations usually consist of bargaining or joint military planning, but they may include such things as exchanges of information, denouncements, threats, spread of rumors, and so forth.
 Public announcements may be made and documents may be written and made public or not, as the players see fit.
-The rules do not bind a player to anything he says; deciding whom to trust as situations arise is part of the game.
+However, these rules do not bind a player to anything he may say or to which he may agree; deciding whom to trust as situations arise is an important part of the game.

-V. UNDERLYING ECONOMIC STRUCTURE OF THE GAME (SUPPLY CENTERS)
+V. SUPPLY CENTERS

-Certain provinces on the board, 34 in all, are designated "supply centers."
-Supply centers are marked with a black dot.
+Certain provinces on the board, 34 in all, are designated as "Supply Centers."
+Supply Centers are marked with a black dot.
 Each of these provinces produces supplies sufficient to keep an army or fleet in being.
-A country may have only as many armies and fleets on the board as it controls supply centers.
-Consequently, there may never be more than 34 armies and fleets (hereafter called "units")

-on the board at one time.
+A Great Power may have only as many armies and fleets on the board as it controls supply centers.
+Consequently, there will never be more than 34 armies and fleets (hereafter called "units") on the board at one time.
 A country gains or loses units in accordance with the number of supply centers it controls.

 VI.
-THE BOARD AND SET
+THE BOARD AND PIECES

 - 1. THE BOARD.
 The physical features shown on the board, except for the coastlines, are purely decorative.
-The countries are set off by heavy, solid, black lines.
-The Great Powers are also cut into "provinces" by light, solid, black lines.
-The smaller countries are each one "province."
-The seas are divided into "bodies of water" by light, solid, black lines.
-Each province or body of water is a "space." - 2.
+The major countries are set off by heavy, solid, black lines.
+The Great Powers are also cut into "provinces" by thinner black lines.
+The smaller countries are each but one "province."
+The seas are divided into "bodies of water" by thin black lines.
+Each province or body of water is a "space". - 2.
 UNITS.
-"Armies" are denoted by square blocks and represent control of a province by military forces.
-"Fleets" are denoted by long blocks and represent control of a body of water or a coastal province by warships or their associated land forces.
-The set contains 112 Markers: 8 for armies and 8 for fleets for each Great Power.
-If any Great Power grows until it runs out of markers of either kind, some other country will probably have been eliminated from the game, and its markers may be used by the growing Great Power. - 3.
-STARTING POSITION.
-At the start of the game each Great Power, except Russia, controls three supply centers and has three units.
+"Armies" are denoted by square wooden blocks and represent control of a province by military forces.
+"Fleets" are denoted by longer blocks and represent control of a body of water or a coastal province by warships.
+Thus, the units of each Great Power are displayed on the board by pieces of a distinct color, as indicated below.
+(To further distinguish the units, players may wish to attach the "flag stickers" to the wooden pieces found in the Deluxe version of the game.)
+The set contains 112 blocks: eight armies and eight fleets for each Great Power.
+If any Great Power grows to the extent that it runs out of units of either kind, some other country will probably have been eliminated from the game and its units may be used to represent the pieces of the growing Great Power. - 3.
+STARTING POSITIONS.
+At the start of the game, each Great Power-except Russia-controls three supply centers and has three units.
 Russia controls four supply centers and has four units.
-These units begin play, one in each home supply center, in the following positions (where A means army and F means fleet):
+These units begin play, one in each home supply center, in the following positions (where "A" indicates army and "F" indicates fleet):